DynamoDB Tables

 resources:myDynamoDbTable:type: dynamo-db-tableproperties:primaryKey:partitionKey:name: this_attribute_will_be_idtype: stringenablePointInTimeRecovery: true

-- Streams can be consumed by functions and batch jobs.
+Streams can be consumed by functions and batch jobs.

-- You must configure stream type.
-It determines what information is written to the stream for this table when the item
+You must configure the stream type, which determines what information is written to the stream when an item in the table is modified.
+Allowed values are:

 resources:myDynamoDbTable:type: dynamo-db-tableproperties:primaryKey:partitionKey:name: this_attribute_will_be_idtype: stringstreamType: NEW_AND_OLD_IMAGES

-Access control
+Access Control

-- To interact with the DynamoDb table, your resources must have the sufficient permissions.
-You can give these
+DynamoDB uses IAM to control who can access the table.
+To interact with a DynamoDB table, your compute resources must have sufficient permissions.
+You can grant these permissions in two ways:

-- listing table in
+- List the table in the

 connectTo